GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **Lobby game is running**
 Check if the lobby game is running.

+**Player is connected**
+Check if the specified player is connected to the lobby.

 **Player is host**
 Check if the player is the host.
 (Player 1 is the host)